SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 ## Deliveries

-To have TeamCity deliver nightly and release builds of the demo application to TestFlight after pull requests are merged back to the `main` branch:
+To have TeamCity deliver nightly and release builds of the demo application to TestFlight when pull requests are updated or merged back to `main`:

 1. Create a TeamCity configuration called _Demo Nightly iOS_.
-2. Add a VCS _Trigger_ on `+:main`.
+2. Add a VCS _Trigger_ on `+:main` and `+pull/*`.
 3. Add a _Command Line_ build step which simply executes `make deliver-demo-nightly-ios`.
+4. Add a _Pull Requests_ build feature which monitors GitHub (requires a personal access token).
+5. Add the following environment variable _Parameters_ to the configuration to provide GitHub contextual information to our delivery tools:
+    - `env.GITHUB_API_TOKEN` with a valid personal access token.
+	- `env.GITHUB_PULL_REQUEST_ID` with value  `%teamcity.pullRequest.number%`.
+	- `env.GITHUB_REPO_SLUG` with value `SRGSSR/pillarbox-apple`.
-4. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
+6. Add two _Agent Requirements_ ensuring that `env.GEM_HOME` and `tools.xcode.home` exist.
 Check that some agents are compatible and assignable (if agents are configured manually you might need to explicitly allow the configuration to be run).

 For comprehensive deliveries other _Demo Release iOS_, _Demo Nightly tvOS_ and _Demo Release tvOS_ configurations must be created, running `make deliver-demo-release-ios`, `make deliver-demo-nightly-tvos` and `make deliver-demo-release-tvos` respectively.
 These can be easily created by copying the first configuration you just created and editing the _Command Line_ build step accordingly.